-At Illinois, there are a wide variety of prgrams offered to all students, with as many as 80 for engineers.
-Additionally, the following three programs were created specifically for MechSE students.
+At Illinois, there are a wide variety of programs offered to all students, with as many as 80 for engineers.
+Additionally, the following programs were created specifically for MechSE students.

 This Swedish university in Stockholm hosts 1,000 exchange students per year and has a specific program for MechSE students with a focus on energy and sustainability.
 Enrolled students are required to take two sustainability focused courses and the rest are up to the student’s choosing.
 Although there is no foreign language requirement, taking a basic Swedish language and culture course is recommended.

 This automotive engineering-based exchange is out of Darmstadt, Germany.
 Engineering Mechanics and Mechanical Engineering students interested in automotive technology will study where the automobile was born and where most premium cars are developed and produced today.
 During the summer they will take three automotive engineering courses, as well as a language and culture course.

 Traveling in general can be very costly, but by utilizing the resources at Illinois, there are several ways to make your study abroad experience affordable.
 If you receive financial aid, there is a chance that at least part of it can be applied to a study abroad program.
 Contact the Office of Student Financial Aid (OSFA) to learn more.